XRPLF/xrpl-py/README.md

 * [`safe_sign_transaction`](https://xrpl-py.readthedocs.io/en/latest/source/xrpl.transaction.html#xrpl.transaction.safe_sign_transaction) — Signs a transaction locally.
 This method **does  not** submit the transaction to the XRP Ledger.

-* [`send_reliable_submission`](https://xrpl-py.readthedocs.io/en/latest/source/xrpl.transaction.html#xrpl.transaction.send_reliable_submission) — An implementation of the [reliable transaction submission guidelines](https://xrpl.org/reliable-transaction-submission.html#reliable-transaction-submission), this method signs a transaction locally, submits the transaction to the XRP Ledger, and then verifies that it has been included in a validated ledger (or has failed to do so).
+* [`send_reliable_submission`](https://xrpl-py.readthedocs.io/en/latest/source/xrpl.transaction.html#xrpl.transaction.send_reliable_submission) — An implementation of the [reliable transaction submission guidelines](https://xrpl.org/reliable-transaction-submission.html#reliable-transaction-submission), this method submits a signed transaction to the XRP Ledger, and then verifies that it has been included in a validated ledger (or has failed to do so).
 Use this method to submit transactions for production purposes.

 ```py